Introduction to Literary Studies CLIL 1 3301-L1ILS-CLIL1

 Knowledge: the graduate has familiarity with

-K_W01 advanced terminology, theory and research methods corresponding to the state of the art in the disciplines of literary studies and culture and religion studies within the domain of English Studies with a particular focus on key literary terminology, language tools, and rhetorical frameworks essential for conducting a critical analysis of literary and cultural texts.
+K_W01 advanced terminology, theories, and research methods corresponding to the state of the art in the disciplines of literary studies and culture and religion studies within the domain of English Studies, with particular emphasis on key literary terminology and rhetorical frameworks essential for conducting critical analyses of literary and cultural texts

 K_W07 advanced structures, lexis and conventions of spoken and written English